oat-sa/taohub-articles/forge/pci-development.md

 ### How to: update my PCI in TAO

 If is a minor or a patch, the pci just need to be registered with the updated version number in the manifest.
-In practice, most of the portable elements being implemented for TAO are registered from their source directories, so you only need to:\
+In practice, most of the portable elements being implemented for TAO are registered from their source directories, so you only need to:<br/>

 increase the version\
 re-register it in the update script\
 make a regular PR\